 The active ingredient is Finasteride, which is found in successful oral hair loss treatments like Propecia.

 Topical Finasteride is only suitable for scalp hair loss.
-It won’t work for beard or body hair.
+Finasteride won’t work for beard growth or body hair.

 Yes.
 There’s overwhelming evidence to suggest topical Finasteride can regrow hair in those with androgenetic alopecia (also known as male pattern baldness in men or female pattern baldness in women)[2-5].